Indoor/Outdoor Security Lighting

 Motion Detector Installation: What We Actually Do

 Installing a motion detector for outdoor lights sounds straightforward.
 It's not always.
-The fixture location, detection angle, sensitivity zone, and circuit load all have to align — or you end up with a light that trips for every passing car and misses the person who shouldn't be there.
+The fixture location, detection angle, sensitivity zone, and circuit load all have to align, or you end up with a light that trips for every passing car and misses the person who shouldn't be there.
 We start by walking the property and mapping detection zones before recommending fixture types or mounting heights.
-Outdoor wall light mount height matters more than most people realize — too low and the detection cone is wasted, too high and you lose the close-range sensitivity that triggers reliably.
-Most commercial installs we do land between 9 and 12 feet, with fixtures angled 30–45 degrees downward.
+Outdoor wall light mount height matters more than most people realize: too low and the detection cone is wasted, too high and you lose the close-range sensitivity that triggers reliably.
+Most commercial installs we do land between 9 and 12 feet, with fixtures angled 30 to 45 degrees downward.
 That's the range where you get maximum coverage without constant false triggers from ambient movement.

 Outdoor Electrical Panel and Circuit Capacity